ayakovlenko/termilingo/README.md

 Termilingo is a spaced repetition flashcard app designed for use in the terminal.

 The app is written in TypeScript and uses Deno as a TypeScript runtime.
-To use it, you need install Deno first: https://docs.deno.com/runtime/manual/getting_started/installation/
+In order to use it, you need install Deno first: https://docs.deno.com/runtime/manual/getting_started/installation/

 It uses a simple deck format to create flashcards: